OWASP/www-project-secure-coding-practices-quick-reference-guide/index.md

 Please contribute by adding your comments, questions, and suggestions using the project github [change request][change] form.

+The easiest way to get in contact with the development community for this project is via the OWASP Slack [#project-secure-coding-practices][project] project channel.

 #### Related Projects

 * Go programming language [secure coding practices guide][owaspgoscp]